mongodb/docs/source/core/replication.rst

    rs.addArb("[hostname]:[port]")

-Replace the "``"[hostname]:[port]"``" string with the name of the hostname and port of the Arbiter node you wish to add to the set.
+Replace the "``"[hostname]:[port]"``" string with the name of the hostname and port of the arbiter node that  you wish to add to the set.

 .. seealso:: ":mongodb:setting:`replSet`," ":option:`mongod
    --replSet`, and ":js:func:`rs.addArb()`."